frictionlessdata/tableschema-js/README.md

 #### `async Table.load(source, {schema, strict=false, headers=1, references={}})`

 Factory method to instantiate `Table` class.
 This method is async and it should be used with await keyword or as a `Promise`.
+If `references` argument is provided foreign keys will be checked on any reading operation.

 - `source (String/Array[]/Function)` - data source (one of):
   - local CSV file (path)